dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T3622: Potential challenges must be considered alongside benefits.
+### T3622: The benefits of this principle outweigh challenges.

 |Support|
 |---|